dakujem/latter/readme.md

     ->pipeline('--withUser--')
     ->render($response, 'userProfile.latte', $params);
 ```

-This way one can reuse _pre-render_ routines across multiple templates that share a common setup or rendering logic.

 Pipelines are particularly useful when dealing with included templates (header, footer) or layout templates that require specific variables or filters to render.\
 Example: